KingSupernova31/RulesGuru/README.md

 ## Development guidelines

+* We love contributions!
+Feel free to leave a comment and start working on any issue that interests you.
+(Avoid any issue that someone else is already assigned to.)
+This is mostly a volunteer/nonprofit project, but we sometimes get grants from various Magic-related organizations, which allow me to pay for more in-depth development work.
+Talk to me for the details; I can be contacted via [email](is.aack@yahoo.com) or in the RulesGuru [Discord server](https://discord.gg/HbBXSe7nf5).
+If you want to help out consistently I'm also happy to add you on Github as a collaberator.

+* Several of the issues on this repo were written back when it was just me on the project, so they're less "description" and more "cryptic hints that assume you know everything I do".
+If you have questions about what something actually means, please don't hesitate to ask and I'll rewrite the description so it actually explains what needs doing.

+* I originally made this project as my "learn to program" project, so you will likely come across a number of ideosyncratic or downright bad choices in the codebase.
+Please don't hesistate to mention them, I won't be offended and will appreciate suggestions as to better approaches.
+You're also welcome to fix them yourself.

 * Some basic documentation of RulesGuru's features is on the [About](http://localhost:8080/about) page, and more specialized information can be found on the [API](http://localhost:8080/api/documentation/) and [admin](http://localhost:8080/admin-information/) documentation pages.
-You'll likely want to refer to those while getting started, and any functional changes you make should be reflected there.
+You'll likely want to refer to those while getting started, and any functional changes you make should be reflected there for users.

-* I made this project as a way to teach myself programming, so you will come across a number of ideosyncratic or downright bad choices in the codebase.
-Feel free to fix these as you come across them, and I would also love to hear general feedback on how we should improve the project's programming style and general archetecture.
-However I would prefer to avoid doing large refactors unless they're needed for some relevant feature; RulesGuru is too small a project for that to be worth the time.

 * Wizards is constantly coming out with new cards, layouts, mechanics, formats, oracle text, and more.
 All RulesGuru features should be designed with future compatibility and maintainability in mind.
 Categorization systems should be broad and easily-extensible.
 Systems should automatically check for changes from upstream data sources and update RulesGuru's data accordingly.
-Any part of the code that interfaces with such data should have automated checks for data that falls outside of the supported bounds, and send out an admin warning email if this is detected.
+Any part of the code that interfaces with such data should have automated checks for data that falls outside of the supported bounds, and send out an owner warning email if this is detected.
+Etc.

 * The `data_files` and `public_data_files` directories are *only* for files that are automatically generated; i.e. ones that can be deleted without causing an error.
 (Though doing so might lose important production data, like the question database or the admin accounts.)
 Hardcoded data files should be placed elsewhere.

-* There are a few issues that can't be done with the code on Github and need access to the VPS, email, or other auxiliary services.
-Just leave those ones to me, it's not worth the effort of setting up ways for others to access those services.

-* Some issues, mostly those with the "discussion wanted" label, are tentative ideas with a lot of subjectivity.
-For those, come up with a proposal on how you think it should work, and talk it over with me before you start working on it.

-* Several organizations have generously given us grants for development work.
-As such, we can sometimes afford to pay for contributions.
-Talk to me for the details at any given time.
-I can be contacted via [email](is.aack@yahoo.com) or in the RulesGuru [Discord server](https://discord.gg/HbBXSe7nf5).
+* If it matters for the issue you're working on, our hosting solution is basically a clone of this repo on a small Ubuntu DigitalOcean VPS.
+(1 CPU, 1GB memory + 5GB swap, and another ~10GB of free disk space, so keep things reasonably efficient.)
+Nginx reverse-proxies the local port out to the internet and certbot handles https, but other than that pretty much all information about the live site is reflected in this repo.

 ## Third-party usage